 4. If the road is being micro surfaced, does this mean it will not be rehabilitated in the future?

 Micro Surfacing is applied as a preventative treatment to preserve the life of the pavement.
 While the City of Calgary Roads department is performing micro surfacing on these streets to extend their service life, this does not exempt them from the pavement rehabilitation program.
-The roadways will still be rehabilitated when it is required, as determined by Roads measurement of the Pavement Quality Index.
+Roads are still subject to yearly condition surveys, and are prioritized based on the overall condition of the roadway.
+The roadways will be rehabilitated when required, as determined by Road measurement of the Pavement Quality Index.

 Barricades and “No Parking” signs will be placed on roads to be sealed.
 Barricades are placed to protect the uncured slurry seal treatment.
 These signs and barricades will be removed when the surface is cured.